50TH ANNUAL CSU PUVUNGNA (LONG BEACH) POW WOW

 Presented by the American Indian Studies Program, American Indian Student Council, American Indian Student Services, Division of Student Affairs, Student Life and Development, and Associated Students, Inc.

 California State University, Long Beach’s annual Pow Wow, an American Indian social celebration, is the largest spring event of its kind in Southern California.
 The Pow Wow at Cal State Long Beach is focused on displaying the university’s strong American Indian presence.
-Admission is free.
-A $10 PARKING PERMIT MUST BE PURCHASED EACH DAY TO PARK ON CAMPUS.
+Admission and parking are free.

 The two-day event, which will feature American Indian dancing, arts, crafts and food begins at 11 AM each day and runs until 10 PM on Saturday and 7 PM on Sunday.
 In addition to contests and inter-tribal dancing, there will be Gourd dancing with Dancer Registration closing at 2 PM on Saturday.
 All dancers and drums are invited.